lalomax/quotegenerator/README.md

-# .
+# QUOTE GENERATOR

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing a simple quote generator layout.

 ## Recommended IDE Setup